Jayanendra Chand Thakuri

-Jayanendra Chand Thakuri (Nepali:जयनेन्द्र चन्द ठकुरी, 1942 – 31 May 2020) was a Nepali actor known for his work in Nepali cinema.
+Jayanendra Chand Thakuri (Nepali:जयनेन्द्र चन्द ठकुरी, 1942 – 31 May 2020) was a Nepalese actor known for his work in Nepali cinema.
 Thakuri acted in more than 100 films, including Kanchhi, Bishwas, Maya Preeti, Pheri Bhetaula, Angarakshyak and Parkhi Base.
 He died after having been paralysed for nine years and bedridden the last six months.

 Personal life

 Thakuri was born in Baitadi in Far-Western Nepal, to father, Sheel Chanda, and mother, Rukmini Devi Chanda.
 He was in the Indian Army.
 He played cricket for Jawalakhel Youth Club.
 Thakuri was married to Shanti Chand Thakuri, with whom he had one daughter, Chaya Upreti.

 Career

 Thakuri debuted as an actor in the 1982 Nepali film Jeevan Rekha.
 He went on to appear in more than 100 films, and multiple television serials.
 He starred in Kanchhi, Biswas, Maya Priti, Feri Bhetaula, Angarakshyak, and Parkhi Base.
 He made his Bollywood debut with Panchavati released in 1986; he also appeared in the Pakistani film Phani.

 Thakuri's health started to worsen when he was filming Bhagi Bhagi Najau (2012), after an accident at the sets.
 The accident paralysed his left leg and after that he was undergoing treatment.
 Bhagi Bhagi Najau was the last film he appeared in, after acting for almost four decades.

 He was awarded the Abhiyan Actor of the Decade in 1995.
 Artha Sansar wrote that he made a big contribution to Nepali cinema.